sycuricon/DejaVuzz/exp4-cell/README.md

 ...
 ```

-The instrument for XiangShan RTL by cellift need too much time.
-So you needn't wait for this instrument.
-You'd better stop this script handly after waiting for a enough long time, such as 4-8 hours.
+The instrument for XiangShan RTL by cellift need more than 10 hour.
+So you'd better stop this script handly after waiting for a enough long time, such as 4-8 hours.
+It can prove the instrument XiangShan by cellift is time out.